Why Retailers Need to Focus on Omnichannel Experience

 Retailers who adapt to an omni-channel marketing strategy can easily create a unified brand experience across all channels.
 Companies that are succeeding — like Amazon, to state the obvious one — do so by addressing consumer needs, and building brand loyalty through positive, personalized experiences.

 Embracing new technology is a key piece of the puzzle.
 Many companies promote offers and deals to in-store visitors on their mobile devices, shipping purchases to stores (or shipping in-store purchases to customers’ homes).
 Some retailers like Kroger are experimenting with instant price changes and promotions on the fly.
 Internet of Things (IoT) sensors can track conversion and monitor the relative success of in-store pricing.

 As eCommerce sales are expected to eclipse $3.5 trillion by 2019, the changing market represents a vast opportunity for businesses to improve their relevance and expand their market in the online world.

-If you’re interested in learning about how big data can provide big benefits to eCommerce companies, read our Retail: Big Data, Bigger Profits white paper.
-And if you’re at Shop.org, come visit Arm Treasure Data at Booth #402.
+If you’re interested in learning about how big data can provide big benefits to retailers by providing an omnichannel experience, read our Retail: Big Data, Bigger Profits white paper.
+And if you’re at Shop.org, come visit Treasure Data at Booth #402.